Degree Audit Report (DAR)

 Student Responsibility to Review DAR and Contact Advisor

-All undergraduate students have unlimited access to view their DAR via MyMiami.
+All students have unlimited access to view their DAR via myMiami.
 Review your DAR frequently to make sure your progress to complete your degree requirements is on track.
 All students should arrange consultations with their academic advisors for degree status checking.
-If you do not know who your advisor is, contact your Divisional Office, and they will set an appointment up for you.

 Although departmental and divisional offices have final approval for degree certification, the student must take responsibility to view their DAR, request help from advisors, departmental/divisional staff, faculty, or the Commencement Office with problems on their DAR.

 If incomplete grades need to be turned in, review your DARS until you see the grade has been changed.
-If you do not receive notification that a grade correction has been processed, or you do not see the final grade posted on your DAR, contact the faculty member who instructed the course.
+If you do not see the final grade posted on your DAR, contact the faculty member who instructed the course.

 Masters, Specialist, and Doctoral Degrees